crisward/riot-grid2/README.md

 ## About

-Trying to make it display millions of columns too.

-I'm aiming to take a different approach.
-By absolutely positioning all the cells so they can be given specific behaviours.
+Riot-grid helped to create grids with millions of rows, but slowed down dramatically with lots of colums.
+Riot-grid2 is an attempt to resolve this limitation.

+It works by rendering individual cells, removing them from the dom or re-using them when they are no longer visible.
+Each cell is absolutelly positioned.
+Read on for a more details on how it acheives this.

-### Min Dom changes
+#### Min Dom changes

-#### On first render
+**On first render**

 * Go through all cells and add those which are in the visible area

-#### on scroll
+**On scroll**

 * Go through current cells and work out which ones should be removed
 * Store the keys of these cells in an 'unused' array